tylernnguyen5/SDO-Assignment-3/readme.md

 ---

-## Integrate logging to the solution
+## Integrate logging to the solution with AWS CloudWatch

 First we create a namespace named `amazon-cloudwatch` with `kubectl` using this command: